 Good performance is a must for any application, whether it’s in your cell phone, in a desktop computer or out on the cloud.
-Thus, before any application can make its way into production, it must be tested to make sure that that it meets—or, hopefully, exceeds—the required performance standards.
+Thus, before any application can make its way into production, it must be tested to make sure that it meets—or, hopefully, exceeds—the required performance standards.

 This is easier said than done because there is no single metric you can use to determine the quality of an application’s performance.
 Rather, performance testing requires that you measure a variety of metrics that relate to the different aspects of an application’s execution.